Abdul-Awul-Arman/Assignment-1/README.md

 `type` and `interface` are both used in TypeScript to define the shape of data.

 - `type` can describe **primitives**, **unions**, **intersections**, **tuples**, **functions**, and **objects**.
-- `interface` is generally used to describe the shape of **objects** and **classes**, and supports declaration merging.Declaration merging means if we declare interface multiple time with difference property `TypeScript` will merge them in one example given below with other example.
+- `interface` is generally used to describe the shape of **objects** and **classes**, and supports declaration merging.Declaration merging means if we declare interface multiple time with difference property `TypeScript` will merge them into one.For more clear understanding examples are given below.

 ### Syntax of type
 ```ts